sammlapp/pam-dataset-trimming/README.md

 ## 1. Folder structure

-The `trim` assumes audio files are organized in subdirectories.
-It also depends on a deployment sheet in CSV format in the parent folder.
+The `trim` assumes audio files are organized in subdirectories and a file named `deployment-sheet.csv` in the parent folder containing columns for deployment and/or pick-up dates and times.

 ```
 └── folder/